 Apart from the above activities, members of PLAE held nationwide simultaneous round table discussions, lay fora, and school caravans in their area of practice during the duration of the epilepsy week.

-It is the hope of this campaign to spread awareness about the condition called epilepsy, to prevent it or its related incidents, to dispel myths about it, and to give sufferers a better quality of life.
+It is the hope of this campaign to spread awareness about the condition called epilepsy, to prevent it, or its related incidents.
+Moreover, we can best stop epilepsy attacks when we dispel myths about them.
+With that, we are able to give sufferers a better quality of life.
 And this blog is part of the information campaign.
 I strongly support this endeavor to create awareness among Filipinos about epilepsy.

 WHAT IS EPILEPSY?